Kid902/Netflix-movie-analysis/README.md

   2.Identify the genres of higest popular movies.

-  3.Identify the gener of lowest popular movies.
+  3.Identify the genre of lowest popular movies.

   4.Discover yearly trends in content addition.